Beer, bikes, and a "spectacular Afro": The Army's early 1970s image makeover

 So in 1971, the Army enlisted Madison Avenue to help.
 Not literally Madison Avenue, but N.W.
-Ayer, a venerable Philadelphia advertising firm that held the Army recruitment account and had coined copyrwriting gems such as "A diamond is forever."
+Ayer, a venerable Philadelphia advertising firm that held the Army recruitment account and had coined copywriting gems such as "A diamond is forever."
 Armed with a $18.5 million budget—a sixfold increase from 1970—would-be Don Drapers and Peggy Olsons started brainstorming ways to sell the Army to a target demographic that had come of age amid peace protests and love beads.

 This wasn't the first time Ayer had tried to convince young Americans that the military got them.
-In 1969, it created an ad targeting young women titled "The Army needs girls as well as generals."
+In 1969, it created an ad targeting young women titled "The Army Needs Girls as Well as Generals."
 Beneath a photo of an aging staff officer and his fresh-faced assistant—his hand creepily touching hers beneath a manila folder—the ad gushed about the need for "girls who can keep things moving in the office."
 And if the chance to wage bureaucratic warfare in a potentially hostile work environment wasn't enticing enough, the copy promised the chance to meet "young people who want to go places and do things."

 The generals who oversaw the 1971 Army rebranding project were unimpressed by Ayer's initial pitches.
 One rejected concept, described by historian Beth Bailey, featured an image of a chicken wearing dog tags with the tag line "Bye Bye Birdie."
 (Sorry, Sal Romano.)

 Eventually, the firm sold a reluctant Army Chief of Staff General William C. Westmoreland on the slogan "Today's Army Wants to Join You"—a twist on the old "I Want You for U.S. Army" posters that one ad exec said was meant to evoke "individual expression and changing lifestyles."
-(The other branches of the armed services also deployed new slogans to woo the Me Generation: The Navy: "If you're going to be something, why not be something special?"
+(The other branches of the armed services also deployed new slogans to woo the Me Generation: the Navy: "If you're going to be something, why not be something special?"
 The Air Force: "Find yourself in the United States Air Force.")

 The resulting youth-friendly campaign featured a variety of print ads published in mainstream magazines such as Popular Science and Field and Stream.
-Ads aimed at African-Americans ran in Ebony, Jet, and other black magazines.
-"When was the last time you got promoted?" asked an ad depicting a young African-American woman in an office.
+Ads aimed at African Americans ran in Ebony, Jet, and other black magazines.
+"When was the last time you got promoted?" asked an ad depicting a young African American woman in an office.
 There was no mention of doing a general's paperwork; instead, the ad talked up interesting work—"at the same starting salary our men get."

 The campaign also included TV and radio ads as well as records like the one below.
 Inconveniently, Bailey notes, the TV spots rolled out just as Lt.
 William Calley was being tried for his role in the 1968 My Lai massacre.
 A survey found that the ads didn't shift young men's interest in enlisting; some unswayed viewers called them "slick garbage."
 The TV campaign ended after three months and its funding was not renewed.
 But Westmoreland later reported that the short-lived campaign was "eminently successful."